[Webinar] Docs-as-code without the complexity.→ Save your seat

 Source: Twitter

-The invitation program produced results.
-Robinhood eventually rolled out its crypto wallet to the first 10,000 users who signed up.
+The invitation program delivered results.
+Robinhood eventually released its crypto wallet to the first 10,000 users who signed up.

 That means thousands of customers who can try out the new product before anyone else in the world, thus being one of the pioneers of using a potentially great product.